FairwindsOps/insights-docs/docs/features/policies.md

 You can also create your own custom policies using Open Policy Agent's (OPA) Rego language.

 ## Rego v0 and v1
-We are currently supporting both Rego v0 and v1, but we encourage moving to OPA v1 as V0 is deprecated.
+We are currently supporting both Rego v0 and v1, but we encourage moving to Rego v1 as V0 is deprecated.
 * For more information about [VO upgrade](https://www.openpolicyagent.org/docs/latest/v0-upgrade/)
 * How to migrate [How to migrate][https://www.styra.com/blog/renovating-rego/]